-Ten meetings were held with quorum.
-A total of 83 investigations and inspections were conducted in the reporting period.
-This includes WSC inspections, manager inspections, and near miss, incident and injury investigations.
-These investigations and inspections led to a total of 59 actions logged and tracked to closure.
-The top finding categories were 'housekeeping,' 'emergency equipment,' and 'walking/working surfaces'.
+Eleven meetings were held with quorum, and a total of 77 investigations and inspections were conducted in the reporting period.
+This includes Workplace Safety Committee (WSC) inspections, manager inspections, and near miss, incident and injury investigations.
+These investigations and inspections led to a total of 79 actions logged and tracked to closure.
+The top finding categories were 'housekeeping', 'egress', 'emergency equipment/fire protection', and 'chemical management and spill protection'.
 Established WSC goals for the reporting period are summarized in Table 21.

-WSC Goals Actual Result Meet at least 9 times/year 10/12 Complete Beryllium Committee Guest Attendance and Discussion 1/1 Complete Toronto WSC joint meeting to discuss best practices 1/1 Complete Inspection tour completion target of 24 out of a possible 36 (12 months $x$ 3 areas).
-25/36 Complete Confined Space training in WSC Success Factors Profiles 1/1 Complete
+WSC Goals Actual Result Meet at least 9 times/year 11/12 Complete Beryllium Committee Guest Attendance and Discussion 1/1 Complete Inspection tour completion target of 24 out of a possible 36 (12 months x 3 areas) 27/36 Complete Gap analysis with Toronto inspection checklist 1/1 Complete